 Farmers harvest these shoots so that the plant uses its energy to make a bigger bulb instead of making a bigger plant.
-I get this.
 That’s how plants work.

-Garlic scapes definitely taste like garlic, but the flavor is very mild.
-They’re like garlic essence, without the bite you back quality of a clove of garlic.
+Garlic scapes definitely taste like garlic, but the flavor is very mild and almost sweet.
+They’re like garlic essence, without the bite you back quality of a clove of raw garlic.

 If you love garlic like I do or if you like garlic but hate to smell for days, you should definitely look for garlic scapes.

 10 more easy ways to use garlic scapes

 Remember, if you’re using them raw, you will want to trim off and discard everything above (and including) the swollen flower part.

 - Slice and add to any stir fry.

 - Slice and add to any sauce, especially red or white spaghetti sauce.

 - Slice and use as a garnish for anything savory – omelets, pasta, guacamole, salsa, meat.
 They go with just about everything.